apache/flink/docs/dev/table/sql.md

 under the License.
 -->

-SQL queries are specified using the `sql()` method of the `TableEnvironment`.
-The method returns the result of the SQL query as a `Table` which can be converted into a `DataSet` or `DataStream`, used in subsequent Table API queries, or written to a `TableSink` (see [Writing Tables to External Sinks](#writing-tables-to-external-sinks)).
-SQL and Table API queries can seamlessly mixed and are holistically optimized and translated into a single DataStream or DataSet program.
+Flink supports specifying DataStream or DataSet programs with SQL queries using the `sql()` method of the `TableEnvironment`.
+The method returns the result of the SQL query as a `Table`.
+A `Table` can be used in the subsequent SQL / Table API queries, be converted into a `DataSet` or `DataStream`, used in subsequent Table API queries or written to a `TableSink` (see [Writing Tables to External Sinks](common.html#emit-to-a-tablesink)).
+SQL and Table API queries can seamlessly mixed and are holistically optimized and translated into a single program.

-A `Table`, `DataSet`, `DataStream`, or external `TableSource` must be registered in the `TableEnvironment` in order to be accessible by a SQL query (see [Registering Tables](#registering-tables)).
+To access the data in the SQL queries, users must register data sources, including `Table`, `DataSet`, `DataStream` or external `TableSource`, in the `TableEnvironment` (see [Registering Tables](common.html#register-a-table-in-the-catalog)).
+Alternatively, users can also register external catalogs in the `TableEnvironment` to specify the location of the data sources.

 For convenience `Table.toString()` will automatically register an unique table name under the `Table`'s `TableEnvironment` and return the table name.
 So it allows to call SQL directly on tables in a string concatenation (see examples below).

 *Note: Flink's SQL support is not feature complete, yet.
 Queries that include unsupported SQL features will cause a `TableException`.
 The limitations of SQL on batch and streaming tables are listed in the following sections.*

-**TODO: Rework intro.
-Move some parts below. **

 * This will be replaced by the TOC
 {:toc}

 Specifying a Query
 ---------------

+Here are a few examples on how to specify a DataStream / DataSet program using SQL:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">